 Try a Shortest Path Algorithm with Your HB.js Integration Scripts

 Do you need to integrate screen-based CICS applications that have lengthy or complex sequences of screen navigations?
 If so, a shortest path algorithm can speed up and simplify the task.
 Using HB.js makes it easy to incorporate shortest path or any other logic into an integration script.
 Current HostBridge customers can contact the technical services team to learn more about exploiting a shortest path algorithm in their CICS integration scripts.
 Prospective HostBridge customers can run a prototype project with free support and software from HostBridge to test the approach.
-Use the form below to start a conversation about prototyping HB.js for CICS integration.
+Reach out to us using the contact information found at the bottom of this page to start a conversation about prototyping HB.js for CICS integration.